A Neuralgia Pain Treatment That Might Provide Months of Relief

 Finding a treatment that stops the pains

 After reading a few articles this spring describing cases where prolotherapy provided drastic improvement in people with different types of neuralgia, I tried it.
 When the pains started returning in June.
 I was having a few momentary shock sensations every hour.
 I injected just 1 cc of 5% dextrose injection under the skin of my right brow and the frequency of the shock sensations decreased immediately.
 It was hard to believe but for the following 48 hours, I only had a couple of “zings” and was able to wash my hair.
-I did a second injection three days later and had no pains, even with touch, for the following week.
-Since then I’ve needed to do an injection about once every seven to ten days when the right front of my scalp zings from touching it and the pains stop immediately.
-It’s been about eight weeks since this episode started so it should be ending soon but it’s the first pain period in four years that I haven’t had more than a second of the shock sensation.

 Recruiting neuralgia study volunteers

-Only someone who has neuralgia pain can truly appreciate how grateful and excited I am about this simple treatment which has already changed my life.
+Only someone who has neuralgia pain can truly appreciate how grateful and excited I am about this simple treatment which has changed my life.
 A treatment that can provide weeks to months of pain relief should be available to everyone and not just those who can inject themselves.
 I’m currently doing a study on a home version of prolotherapy treatment for neuralgia and I’m looking for volunteers.
 If you or someone you know has neuralgia pain and would like to participate, please contact me to see if you’re a candidate by emailing me at dr@skinspirations.com.

 What happens during a treatment?

+I’m happy to provide this treatment option for people with neuralgia.
 The treatment involves one or more injections of solution using tiny needles just under the surface of the skin in the affected area.
 It usually takes less than fifteen minutes to complete.
 There’s minimal discomfort with the injections and most people report almost immediate improvement in pain.
 You can return to your normal activities immediately.

 Individual results will vary of course and the treatment can be repeated as often as desired.
 Feel free to email me directly at dr@skinspirations.com to find out if you’re a candidate for neuralgia prolotherapy treatment.